Sovrano28/Whatsapp-UI-Clone/README.md

 ### Acknowledgments

 This project was inspired by the WhatsApp application.
 I would like to thank the creators of WhatsApp for their excellent work.

-Kindly note that this project is still under construction 🚨🚧🚧🚧⛔

 Live project link here 😁👇🏾